 Imports – A container is discharged off a ship on the 2nd July – Consignee approaches the shipping line to take delivery of the cargo around 12th July..
 Working off a standard 7 free days from date of discharge, the line free days (different to port free days) expires on the 8th July..
 So, the line will charge the consignee DEMURRAGE for 4 days from 9th to 12th July at the rate fixed by the line..

 After the full container has been picked up by the client, for example if they take another 7 days to return the empty container, then it is known as DETENTION which again will be charged at the rate fixed by the line..

-So basically before the full container is picked up, Demurrage is charged and after the container has been picked up, till the time the empty is returned to the lines nominated depot, Detention is charged..
+So basically before the full container is picked up, Demurrage is charged (after expiry of free days) and after the container has been picked up, till the time the empty is returned to the lines nominated depot, Detention is charged..